richardbolt/heartbeat/README.md

 Heartbeat
 =========

-Heartbeat is a small module to use with a [Goa](http://goa.design/) app to provide a heartbeat to ping for health check purposes.
+Heartbeat is a small module to use with a [Goa](http://goa.design/) app providing a heartbeat to ping for health check purposes.

 By adding Heartbeat your app will respond with a 200 OK and a JSON object like so: `{"ENV":"production"}` on the url you specify or /health if no url is specified.
 Heartbeat returns a simple JSON object with one key, ENV, having the value of the ENV environment variable or "dev" if ENV has no value.